-Our South Africa PH says that Blue Wildebeest are tough, and fairly hard to put down.
-A 30-06 or larger caliber is advised, but I hope to be doing most of my hunting with my bow.
+Their not called “The Poor Man’s Cape buffalo” for no reason… our South Africa PH says that Blue wildebeest are tough, and fairly hard to put down.
+When hunting Blue wildebeest, a 30-06 or larger caliber is advised, but I hope to be doing most of my plains game hunting with my bow.
 Wildebeest are usually found in bushy areas and shots can vary from 70 up to 200 yards in the more open areas.
-Blue Wildebeests can tolerate dry conditions, but they require a drink every day or so.
+Blue wildebeests can tolerate dry conditions, but they require a drink every day or so.
 If you wound one, be prepared for a long day as they can cover a lot of ground in a surprisingly short period of time.

 Field Judging Blue Wildebeest

 While field judging blue wildebeest trophy size, my recommendation would be to first start observing at the overall look of the horns.
 There are several factors that need to be taken into account in judging the horns of the Blue Wildebeest.
 A combination of spread, bases (known as the boss), depth of the curl, length of the points and thickness of the are the key to an amazing trophy.
 Measure the outside spread from the tip of one horn moving down the outside following along the curl and up to the base then continue straight across the forehead and follow the same path all the way up to the tip of the other side.